yaoweibin/nginx_http_recaptcha_module/doc/README.txt

     *   Get a pair of recaptcha key from google (<https://www.google.com/recaptcha/admin/create>)

-    *   Copy the template recaptcha page from recaptcha_html/index.html to your web directory.
+    *   Copy the template recaptcha page from captcha_html/captcha.html to your web directory.

     *   Replace the public key in the recaptcha page.

     *   Replace the private key in the config file.

+    *   Change the secure_cookie_md5's private key in the config file.

+    *   Change the domain of yourhost.com to your real domain.

 Examples
         location / {